Equipe-PointBase/terraform-modules-auth0-applications/README.md

 ### Creating Applications on Auth0

-Let's take the following usage code snipet as an example for the creation of a Public DNS Zone
+Let's take the following usage code snipet as an example for the creation of an Application

 ```hcl